justdsn/ML-InsiderThreatDetection/README.md

 ## Requirements
 - Python 3.8+
 - All the dependencies listed in requirements.txt

+## Note
+email data and psychometric data are not included due to sensitivity.